PokemonAutomation/ComputerControl/Wiki/Software/Beginner-Windows.md

 In order to use computer-control programs, your computer needs to be able to control your game console (duh!).

-The way we do it is by using a [serial connection](link to header) to connect the microcontroller to the computer.
+The way we do it is by using a serial connection[(1)](https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Software/Beginner-Windows.md#1serial-connection) to connect the microcontroller to the computer.
 This allows the computer to take control of your game console.
 But some programs also need to see the screen!
 So a video capture card is also needed.

 <img src="/Wiki/Hardware/images/serial-setup.jpg">